mobizt/Firebase-ESP-Client/src/README.md

-## Firebase Cloud Storage Functions.
+## Firebase Storage Functions.

-These functions can be called directly from CS object in the Firebase object e.g. Firebase.CS.[Function Name]
+These functions can be called directly from Storage object in the Firebase object e.g. Firebase.Storage.[Function Name]